 This problem came up in a book I was working on recently.
 The author italicized a lot of words, but didn’t include any of his punctuation in the italicization.
-Put another way, his words were italic, but his punctuation was Roman.
+Put another way, his words were italic, but his punctuation was roman.
 It left a lot of visual crashes.
 As a tall person who’s constantly bumping his head, perhaps I’m extra-sensitive.
 But it hurts nonetheless.
 It’s more obvious with some letter pairs than others, but letters either crowd each other or leave gaps big enough to look like a letterspace.
 It’s ugly.
+And it’s fixable.

 So the short answer is “Yes!”
 As opposed to “Yes!”
 (See what I did there?
 See that italic exclamation point topple into the unitalicized quotation mark?)
 Any punctuation attached to a word should be of the same style.